flowolf/yessssms/README.md

 Use your website login and password.

+Alternatively you can use MVNOs (Mobile Virtual Network Operators) that use the kontomanager.at web interface.
+These include:
+* YESSS
+* EDUCOM
+* SIMfonie
+* ...

+use the `--mvno` flag to set your provider, or define the used URLs in the config file.

 This module is not suitable for batch SMS sending.
 Each send() call logs in and out of yesss.at's website.